-In late September, four-year-old West Village Indian restaurant Rahi, by restaurateur Roni Mazumdar and chef Chintan Pandya, quietly papered up its windows and permanently shut down.
+In late September, four-year-old Greenwich Village Indian restaurant Rahi, by restaurateur Roni Mazumdar and chef Chintan Pandya, quietly papered up its windows and permanently shut down.
 In its place, Mazumdar and Pandya opened an entirely new restaurant on October 12 named Semma, at 60 Greenwich Avenue, near Seventh Avenue South, which focuses solely on spotlighting everyday South Indian fare.

 “This is the first restaurant as a group that we’re doing where we’re focusing on a specific region of India,” Mazumdar says.
 “Our goal as a group is to demystify what Indian cuisine has been for so long, and this is one more step forward in that direction.”